consensus-shipyard/scaling-filecoin/content/pages/index.md

       - eventDate: tbd
         eventName: 'M3: General availability on Filecoin mainnet'
         summary: >-
-          The algorithms and implemnetation are audited and verified.
+          The algorithms and implementation are audited and verified.
 The base cryptoeconomic model is designed and implemented, alongside slashing and fraud proofs.
 Experienced users can confidently deploy and use IPC subnets but the UX will not support mass adoption.